opendatasoft/ods-documentation/source/manage_domain/monitoring/analyzing_users_usage.rst

     .. image:: usage__users-usage-3-fr.jpg
         :alt: Usage Utilisateur Indicateur Appels API par Utilisateurs

 4. **Anonymous users**: Percentage of users without an account.
 If your domain is open, you may have a lot of anonymous users, that's normal, that's the whole thing about Open Data.
-Not anonymous people are those who have an OpenDataSoft account and that are logged when they use your data.
+Not anonymous people are those who have an OpenDataSoft account and who are logged when they use your data.

 .. ifconfig:: language == 'en'